Hi folks.. My apologies for the delay in continuing the series…

-Someone prepared starters, while someone prepared the main course while the task of desert making was left to me!
+Someone prepared starters, while someone prepared the main course while the task of dessert making was left to me!

-Desert..
+For the Dessert..
 Well I decided to prepare kheer made from vermicelli..
-The traditional way with dry fruits and Cinnamon and all.
+The traditional way with dry fruits and cardamom et al.

 The evening of the Indian party arrived.
 My Indian friends had made sure that all th spice was kept to the minimum as the foreign colleagues wouldn’t be able to eat too much spicy food.